sven-panis/Tutorial_Event_History_Analysis/README.md

 # A tutorial on event history analysis

-A set of tutorials on how to perform descriptive and inferential (Bayesian and Frequentist) discrete-time event history analysis (EHA; a.k.a. hazard analysis, survial analysis, duration analysis, transition analysis, failure-time analysis) for time-to-event data from psychological experiments, and discrete-time speed-accuracy tradeoff (SAT) analysis in case of choice RT data.
+This project contains a set of tutorials on how to perform descriptive and inferential (Bayesian and Frequentist) discrete-time event history analysis (EHA; a.k.a. hazard analysis, survial analysis, duration analysis, transition analysis, failure-time analysis) for time-to-event data from psychological experiments, and discrete-time speed-accuracy tradeoff (SAT) analysis in case of discrimination data.
 Examples of time-to-event data include response times, saccade latencies, fixation durations, and perceptual dominance durations.

 # Intended audience